gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ***

-## Launchpad `PRO` preview
+## Launchpad `PREVIEW`

 The Launchpad organizes pull requests by status allowing you to identify bottlenecks and take actions on them.
 This offers the ability to organize and quickly take actions on pull requests with priority.

 <img src="/wp-content/uploads/gl-launchpad-quickpick.png" class="img-bordered img-responsive center">

 <div class='callout callout--basic'>
     <p>Currently, this view is supported for GitHub repositories.
-In order to see the Launchpad, you will need to connect the [GitHub Integration](/gitlens/gitlens-features/#connecting-the-github-integration).</p>
+In order to see the Launchpad, you will need to connect the <a href="https://help.gitkraken.com/gitlens/gitlens-features/#connecting-the-github-integration">GitHub Integration</a> .</p>
 </div>

 The Launchpad can be accessed from the command palette (`command/ctrl + shift + P`) by searching `GitLens: Open Launchpad` or select the Pull Request from the status bar in VS Code.